-SPEAKERS NOTES ON ABORTION now available.
+SPEAKERS NOTES ON ABORTION now SPEAKERS NOTES ON ABORTION now available.
 Every branch should order at least one copy, but they must be paid for cost 2p, plus 4p postage.
 Order from the Training Organiser, 8 Cottons Gardens, London E2, 8DN.